sudo-lcy/ERD-for-contest/README.md

 The entity INSTITUTE has attributes INSTITUTEID as primary key, NAME, and ADDRESSID as foreign key.

-The entity MENTOR has attributes MENTORID as primary key, NAME, TELNUM, and INSTITUTEID as foreign key.
+The entity MENTOR has attributes MENTORID as primary key, NAME, TELNUM.

 The entity POSTER has attributes POSTERID as primary key, TITLE, DESCRIPTION, and GROUPID as foreign key.